kids-first/kf-cbioportal-etl/docs/DIFF_STUDY_CLINICAL.md

 # Compare current versus build
 This documentation addresses a [QC script](../scripts/diff_studies.py) for clinical metadata.
-It streamlines the process of identifying and summarizing changes slated to be made
+It streamlines the process of identifying and summarizing changes slated to be made.

 ```sh
 python3 scripts/diff_studies.py --help